beitmenotyou-com/OmniSocial-ProtocolKit/docs/VISION.md

 # 🌍 Vision

-OmniSocial Hub is a starting point — not a finished platform.
-It’s a shared space for protocol convergence, experimentation, and collective building of a truly federated web.
+OmniSocial ProtocolKit is a starting point, not a finished platform.
+It's a shared space for Protocol convergence, experimentation, and collective building of a federated web.

 ## 🔭 Long-Term Goals